 - Conservation measures have also reduced instances of bycatch and helped to protect essential fish habitat.

 - Our coastal communities depend on healthy oceans and abundant fish populations.
-In the past 15 years, the number of overfished stocks in U.S. waters has dropped from 81 to only 38 today.
+Since 2001, the number of overfished stocks in U.S. waters has dropped from 81 to only 35 today.

 - Previously depleted stocks, including Gulf of Mexico gag grouper and Gulf of Maine butterfish, have come back to healthy levels.
 These recovered fisheries now support commercial and recreational fishing businesses up and down our coasts.